 Our Materials

-The rhodium price is: c $7000 an ounce.
+The average rhodium price last year was over $9,000 an ounce.
 Rhodium is the world's most expensive precious metal.
 We use rhodium in all of our white gold pieces.

 The Best Lockets

 The materials and method used to make your locket will determine the true value of your jewellery going forward.
-At one end of the scale are lockets which are mass-produced in China, stamped out in factories and coated with a thin layer of low-quality gold.
-At the other are high quality lockets handcrafted by trained silversmiths and goldsmiths in an independent studio and made in the traditional manner.
+At one end of the scale are lockets which are mass-produced in China, stamped out in factories and coated with a very thin layer of low quality gold.
+At the other are high-quality lockets handcrafted by trained silversmiths and goldsmiths in an independent studio and made in the traditional manner.
 This technique - the Lily Blanche method - uses much more precious metal and produces a much more valuable and long-lasting piece of jewellery.
 Please note that many of our lockets use over an ounce of precious metal in their production.

 When we use gold in our jewellery it is either 9 carat solid gold (from which all our diamond lockets are made) or 18 carat gold vermeil.
 Please see the descriptions on the individual product pages for more details.
 Our diamond jewellery comes with a certificate of authentication.
 All our diamonds are ethical and conflict free.
 They are real diamonds and confirm to the Kimberley Process (KP) and United Nations resolutions.

 Lily Blanche 18 carat gold vermeil jewellery and sterling silver jewellery is handmade in the first instance by master silversmiths from solid sterling silver.
 This means that it is 92.5% pure silver.
-This is the base for all of our vermeil designs and establishes the quality right from the start.
+This is the base for many of our designs and establishes the quality right from the start.
 Unlike most other locket manufacturers, our lockets are independently tested and hallmarked in Edinburgh by the Assay Office with a full UK hallmark.
+Only precious metal jewellery can be hallmarked by law.
 This guarantees your peace of mind.
 We are also active members of the National Association of Jewellers, the leading body for the UK manufacturing trade.
-Please note that by law, all UK hallmarks relate to the base precious metal used in the item's manufacture
+Please note that by law, all UK hallmarks relate to the base precious metal used in the item's manufacture.

 What is Vermeil?